LCSB-BioCore/DistributedData.jl/docs/src/slurm.md

 close(f)
 ```

-Finally, you can execute the whole thing with `sbatch`:
+Finally, you can start the whole thing with `sbatch` command executed on the
+access node:
 ```sh
 sbatch run-analysis.batch
 ```